kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab3.md

   You may see some errors show up about "target not found".
 That's because we haven't created the backend services yet.
 Once we create that, you should see the rules and targets created in your ALB.

-  (Example: 07f66c03-default-mythicalm-761d-1712518784.us-west-2.elb.amazonaws.com) and modify the index.html file and upload to s3 again
+9. Modify the `mysfitsApiEndpoint` in the `index.html` file to point to the ALB like so: `http://07f66c03-default-mythicalm-761d-1712518784.us-west-2.elb.amazonaws.com`, then upload `index.html` to s3 again
   ```
   aws s3 cp /home/ec2-user/environment/sydummit-eksworkshop-2019//workshop-1/web/index.html s3://mythical-mysfits-eks-mythicalbucket-xxx/ --grants read=uri=http://acs.amazonaws.com/groups/global/AllUsers
   ```